How to Track Benchmarks in CI with Bencher

 Now we are ready to run our benchmarks in CI.
 Because every CI environment is a little bit different, the following example is meant to be more illustrative than practical.
 For more specific examples, see Continuous Benchmarking in GitHub Actions and Continuous Benchmarking in GitLab CI/CD.

-We need to create and maintain a historical baseline for our main branch by benchmarking every change in CI:
+First, we need to create and maintain a historical baseline for our main branch by benchmarking every change in CI:

 bencher run \